 To spiritualize this passage along with hundreds of other prophecies becomes unnatural.
 The natural meaning of entire passages is lost in order to accomodate the spiritualization.
 Starting with Ezekiel 40 there are 8 chapters detailing the holy city.
 This is pointless if it will never exist.

 Who assigns the spiritual definition to the tribes, or the gates, or the arches, or the borders?
-Without a Biblical key to explain the spiritualization the real meaning of the words become construed to fit the imaginative contrivances of a thousand scholars.
+Without a Biblical key to explain the spiritualization the real meaning of the words becomes construed to fit the imaginative contrivances of a thousand scholars.

-This kind of spiritualization destroys the authority of the scripture and the meaning God’s prophetic purpose for Israel.
+This kind of spiritualization destroys the authority of the scripture and the meaning of God’s prophetic purpose for Israel.

 God’s separation of Israel from the Gentiles